mashrusabri71/mashrusabri71/README.md

 I'm not your average developer - I'm a code-slinging, scene-stealing, bug-squashing maestro with a flair for the dramatic!
 When I'm not crafting elegant algorithms, you might find me on stage or in front of a camera, bringing characters to life as a proud member of ACTRA.

+## 🎓 Education & Interests

+- 📚 Computer Science student at Memorial University of Newfoundland
+- 🧠 Avid reader and lifelong learner, constantly exploring tech, philosophy, art, and management skills
+- 🌟 Passionate about merging technology with creativity and performance

 ## 🚀 My Tech Journey

 - 🎮 **Game Dev Guru**: Most of my work has been in game development, where I've breathed life into pixels and polygons.